OSHA Severe Weather Guidelines for Lift Operators

 The signs and symptoms of a cold injury depend on the type of injury.
 However, there are some general signs and symptoms that all cold injuries have in common.
 These include red or pale skin, numbness, tingling, or pain in the affected area.

 Cold injuries are serious health concerns that should not be taken lightly.
 If you think you may have a cold injury, it’s important to seek medical help right away.
-Treatment options vary depending on the type of injury, but may include rewarming the affected area slowly, treating underlying conditions, giving pain medication, and/or recommending over-the-counter creams or ointments.
+Treatment options vary depending on the type of injury but may include rewarming the affected area slowly, treating underlying conditions, giving pain medication, and/or recommending over-the-counter creams or ointments.

 how weather affects aerial lift operators